-Even with Cyber Monday and Black Friday sales, it is still very easy to spend more than you intended during the holiday season.
+Even with the special pricing that comes around the holidays, it is still very easy to spend more than you intend to during the gift-giving season.
 In fact, getting a great deal on one gift item could encourage you to spend extra on another item.
-So, how much does the average American actually spend on holiday shopping?
+So how much does the average American actually spend on holiday shopping?

 How Can I Keep My Own Holiday Spending Under Control?

-Give Your Cart a Second Look Before You Checkout.
+Give Your Cart a Second Look Before Checkout

 Finally, Siebold advises keeping track of your cart before you even get to the register.
 “Don’t get caught up in the moment.
 If your shopping cart is overflowing, step back, regroup and make sure you can really afford everything you plan to purchase.”
 In fact, you could even benefit from walking away from your purchase.
 Certain stores use a strategy called “retargeting” to encourage customers to complete their purchases.
 You may have seen this when you’ve abandoned your cart but see the item you considered on a sidebar ad on a completely unrelated site.
 Keep an eye out — sometimes there will be a promo code!
 Some online stores will also send you an email if you’ve abandoned your cart.
 In a day or two, they might even send you a code for free shipping or a percentage amount off.
 If you aren’t on a time constraint, these could be easy solutions to saving more during the holiday season.

 If you’re looking to hone your budgeting all year round and not just the holidays, check out our guide to budgeting for the New Year.

 1Frankel, M. (December 4, 2016).
 The average American will spend $936 on gifts this holiday season.
 Retrieved October 19, 2017, from https://www.fool.com/retirement/2016/12/04/the-average-american-will-spend-936-on-gifts-this.aspx